glamorous-chi/perfume-product-preview-page/README.md

   - [Continued development](#continued-development)

 ## Overview
-This is a simple Frontend project for newbies, that tests ones HTML and CSS skilss
+This is a simple Frontend project for newbies, that tests their HTML and CSS skills

 ### The challenge